 NHS Health Scotland leads the implementation of key aspects of the suicide prevention strategy through the national programme for suicide prevention in Scotland.
 The programme team works in partnership with a wide range of stakeholders both local and national.
 Key tasks include:

-In addition, the team deliver on specific outcomes on behalf of the Scottish Government as stated in the new Scottish Government suicide prevention strategy for Scotland (external link).
+In addition, the team deliver on specific outcomes on behalf of the Scottish Government as stated in the new Scottish Government suicide prevention action plan for Scotland (external link).

-A nominated contact in each of Scotland’s 32 local authority areas has a key role in implementing the local suicide prevention action plan.
-These are monitored by the local community planning partnership and are focused on developing a wide range of services and practical support, raising awareness, undertaking more research to improve knowledge about suicide prevention and providing training.
+Each area in Scotland has a nominated contact who has a key role in implementing the local suicide prevention action plan.
+These are monitored by the local community planning partnership and are focused on developing a wide range of services offering practical support through to raising awareness and providing suicide prevention training.

 To find out about suicide prevention work in your area, you can view the local action plans or contact the local suicide prevention lead for more information.